A typical histological specimen is a very thin slice of tissue, mounted on a glass microscope slide and colored with intense stains.

 Some cells have traditional names based on their demonstration with certain stains, such as those cells of the gastrointestinal tract called "argentaffin cells" (cells with an affinity for silver) and "chromaffin cells" (cells with an affinity for chromium).

-In the "modern" category are stains based on the application of particular molecules that can be selectively stained using radioactive labels, enzyme reactions or specific antigen binding.
-The techniques of autoradiography, enzyme histochemistry and immunocytochemistry often require sections of frozen rather than chemically fixed tissue.
+In the "modern" category are molecular markers that can be tagged by radioactive labels, enzyme reactions, or fluorescence of specific antigen binding, as in the examples at right.
+The techniques of autoradiography, enzyme histochemistry and immunocytochemistry often require tissue sections from frozen rather than chemically fixed tissue.

 TOP OF PAGE